shufo/blade-formatter/README.md

 ## Ignore Files

-To ignore a specific file, put a `.bladeignore' in the root of your repository and the blade formatter will treat it as an ignored file.
+To ignore a specific file, put a `.bladeignore` in the root of your repository and the blade formatter will treat it as an ignored file.

 e.g.